top of page

 Thus we designed and shipped a more standalone and lightweight wallet experience first, to serve the baseline peer-to-peer use cases first, providing a seamless and approachable experience adding on to the currently-messaging-first platform

-With functioning flows created, we ran concurrent additional internal testing during implementation phase to gain further insights that guide us on making both immediate and future potential updates to our features
+With functional flows created, we ran concurrent additional internal testing during implementation phase to gain further insights that guide us on making both immediate and future potential updates to our features

 Future success metrics: